TR 8:15-9:30 am

 The writing rubric linked above, or appropriate portions of it, will be used to assess writing assignments in this course.
 In order to receive credit, a writing assignment:

 This course carries W2 credit.
 As such, it will feature a significant amount of various forms of writing, including multiple rounds of drafts and revisions based on feedback.
 Here is a list of writing assignments by due date.
-You are encouraged to use LaTeX for all writing assignments, though it is required only for your capstone document.
+You are required to use LaTeX for your capstone document, and encouraged to also use it for other writing assignments as appropriate.

 There will be short readings assigned throughout the semester to serve as a basis for in-class discussion.
 See the calendar above for an up-to-date list.

-The presentation rubric linked above will be used to assess writing assignments in this course.
+The presentation rubric linked above will be used to assess presentations in this course.
 In order to receive credit, a presentation:

 Over the course of the semester you will give several presentations.
 You should put careful thought into preparing each presentation.
 What story do you want to tell?
 How can you most effectively communicate it with your audience?
 Your presentations must use appropriate visual aids, such as slides or a whiteboard/chalkboard.